haskellcg/Company_Notes/trill_protocol_rfc5556_part_1.md

   Unfortunately, IP -- the dominant network layer technology -- requires that hosts be renumbered when relocated in different network subnets, interrupting network and transport associations that are in progress during the transition.

 ## 2. The TRILL Problem
+  Ethernet subnets have evolved from "thicknet" to "thinnet" to twisted pair with hubs to twisted pair with switches, becoming increasingly simple to wire and manage.
+Each level has corresponding toponogy restrictions; thicknet is inherently linear, whereas thinnet and hub-connected twisted pair have to be wired as a tree.
+Switches, added in IEEE 802.1D, allow network managers to avoid thinking in trees, where the spanning tree protocol finds a valid tree automatically; unfortunately, this additional simplicity comes with a number of associated penalties.

+  The spanning tree often results in inefficient use of the link topology; traffic is concertrated on the spanning tree path.
+The addition in IEEE 802.1Q of support for multiple spanning trees helps a little, but the use of multiple spanning trees requires additional configuration, the number of trees is limited, and these defects apply within each tree regardless.

+  The spanning tree protocol reacts to certain small topology changes with large effects on the reconfiguration of links in use.
+Each of these aspects of the spanning tree protocol can cause problems for current link-layer deployments.

 ### 2.1.
 Inefficient Paths
 ### 2.2.
 Multipath Forwarding
 ### 2.3.
 Convergence and Safety